jlangch/venice/doc/readme/ext-geoip.md

-## Example 2: Visualize IP addresses on a map
+## Example 2: Visualize IPv4 and IPv6 addresses on a map

 To visualize IP addresses on a world map Venice' **mercator** and **geoip** modules can be combined to draw the locations.